Child Support Modification & Emancipation Attorneys in Somerset County

 Children must receive adequate financial support to ensure their well-being.
 As the needs and circumstances of the parents and children change through the years, modification or termination of child support may be necessary.
-The most common reason to terminate child support obligations is when the child turns 18.
-In New Jersey, child support does not automatically end when the child reaches this age, and may continue until the child graduates from college.
+The most common reason to terminate child support obligations is that the child is turning 18, and is not continuing with college or technical education.
+In New Jersey, child support does not automatically end when the child reaches this age – in fact, it may continue until the child graduates from college.
 Further, even if a parent is no longer required to pay child support, he or she may still be required to pay for college expenses, depending on various factors.
-An experienced family attorney will offer the guidance you need on this and related topics.
+An experienced family law attorney in New Jersey can offer the guidance you need on this and related topics.

 What Happens to Child Support When Children Turn 18?

-In the second situation, parents going through divorce can plan ahead for emancipation and set out specific circumstances under which a child will be emancipated.
-We understand that emancipation and termination of child support can be a sensitive issue, and will treat all parties with respect as we work to obtain the result you want.
+We understand that emancipation and termination of child support can be a sensitive family issue.
+We strive to treat all parties with respect as we work to obtain the result you want.